 1. Spider Monkey

-Scientific Name: Ateles
+Scientific Name: Ateles sp.

 2. Giraffe

-Scientific Name: Giraffa
+Scientific Name: Giraffa sp.

 Everyone knows that the giraffe is an extremely tall creature, with the adults reaching heights of up to 19 feet.
 But did you know that they also have one of the longest tails?
 According to National Geographic, the giraffe’s tail can grow to 8-feet long!

 These unusual-looking mammals also have long blush-purple tongues, and they only drink once every few days.
-They are native to various African countries, and can eat 75-pounds of food a day.
+They are native to various sub-Saharan African countries, and can eat 75-pounds of food a day.
 The preferred food source for giraffes is the leaves of acacia trees.

 3. Thresher Shark